sntakirutimana72/Test-Strategy-Report/README.md

 - Non-functional testing, such as performance, security, and compatibility, will be handled using specialized tools and executed in dedicated environments.
 - Integration testing with third-party systems will include contract, workflow, and failure path validation.

+## Testing Types

+We will rely on unit, integration, security, performance, accessibility, regression, and compatibility testing.